ngai-jeremy/Autonomous-Rescue-Extraction-Drone/README.md

 ## Repository Structure
 * `cad/`: Solid Edge 3D model assembly (.asm) and part (.par) files.
 * `docs/presentation-deck.pdf`: 3D design pitch deck.

+AI usage declaration: I used AI for idea brainstorming and to guide me on how to write my project slide presentation.
+No AI generated content was used.